MQLib/MQLib/README.md

 ### Other use cases

 There are other modifications possible for the MQLib that would require more involved changes to the code base or related `mqlibinstances` S3 bucket (which stores the problem instances).
-We summarize them here and encourage researchers to reach out to the MQLib team before working to implement these sorts of extensions by emailing Iain Dunning (iaindunning@gmail.com), Swati Gupta (swati.gupta002@gmail.com), and John Silberholz (john.silberholz@gmail.com).
+We summarize them here and encourage researchers to reach out to the MQLib team before working to implement these sorts of extensions by emailing Iain Dunning (iaindunning@gmail.com), Swati Gupta (swatig@gatech.edu), and John Silberholz (john.silberholz@gmail.com).

 * **Extending the set of problem instances used for testing:** The MQLib team is enthusiastic about extending the set of problem instances used in testing Max-Cut and QUBO heuristics, and especially in adding problem instances from real-world applications of the problems.
 Because the `mqlibinstances` S3 bucket used for sharing instances is not publicly writable, researchers should contact the MQLib team to add new instances.
 * **Testing with a termination criterion based on representative operation counts:** Such a modification would involve tracking operation counts in the `MaxCutHeuristic` and `QUBOHeuristic` base classes, updating the termination criterion handling code in these classes, updating [src/main.cpp](src/main.cpp) to enable command-line specification of the new termination criteria, updating [analysis/runtime.R](analysis/runtime.R) and [Cloud/grabGraphInfo.py](Cloud/grabGraphInfo.py) to calculate instance-specific criteria, updating [Cloud/MQLibDispatcher.py](Cloud/MQLibDispatcher.py) and [Cloud/MQLibRunner.py](Cloud/MQLibRunner.py) to specify the new termination criteria, and testing all heuristics with the new criteria, as described in the [Reproducible Parallel Computation with Amazon Web Services guide](Cloud/README.md).